 - Take part in any physical/contact sports which may put you at risk at further injury.
-The time frame for this will be discussed. - Drive whilst wearing the walking boot as you will void your insurance should you have an accident
+The time frame for this will be outlined at the point of assessment. - Drive whilst wearing the walking boot as you will void your insurance should you have an accident.